 On 23 June 2016, the EU referendum took place and the people of the United Kingdom voted to leave the European Union.
 Subsequently, Prime Minister Theresa May activated the official mechanism that made this reality - Article 50 of the Lisbon Treaty - on the 29 March 2017, which then allows two years to negotiate withdrawal and reach agreement before the UK officially leaves the EU by 29 March 2019.
-However, the deadline has now been extended to 31 October 2019.
+This deadline was extended several times, with the UK officially leaving the EU on 31st January 2020.
+However, the remainder of the calendar year 2020 is a "transition period", with many customs remaining as the UK negotiates the final Brexit position with the EU, ready for when new rules are expected to come into place on 1 January 2021.
 The financial consequences of "Brexit" on the Council remain uncertain at this stage.
 It will have implications on specific project funding bids which have in the past been submitted to European established bodies, it is unclear what/if any mechanism will replace this.

 Dependent on the economic impact of an EU exit, this could potentially impact on the valuation of the Council's assets and liabilities; for example, the property portfolio and pension liability.
-Additionally, the EU exit may influence investment and borrowing rates (which has already been apparent from the reduction in the Bank of England base rate in August 2016).
+Additionally, the EU exit may influence investment and borrowing rates (which are currently affected by the record reduction in the Bank of England base rate in April 2020 due to the COVID-19 pandemic).
 The overall wider impact and any specific changes to Local Government finance will be assessed as information becomes available.